FrankRay78/InstructionOS/README.md

 ## Progress

-Instruction OS isn't a fully-fledged 'operating system', but it does boot and is being actively developed.
+InstructionOS isn't a fully-fledged 'operating system', but it does boot and is being actively developed.
 The obligatory screenshot (which is pretty underwhelming at the moment) is here:

 ![Screenshot from 2024-06-11 11-31-02](https://github.com/FrankRay78/InstructionOS/assets/52075808/025c2eed-c4d0-4208-a3d0-ce08dde13121)

+## License

+InstructionOS is free software licensed under the terms of the MIT License, see [LICENSE](https://github.com/FrankRay78/InstructionOS/blob/main/LICENSE) for more details.

+## Credits

+InstructionOS was created by Frank Ray, [Better Software UK](https://bettersoftware.uk).